What Are You Looking For?

 Dancap has over 30 years of track record investing in real estate through third party funds, co-investments, and direct investments in major cities across North America.
 This market overview focuses on Dancap’s current real estate holdings based on type of investment and location and looks to provide an update on current market dynamics, outlook, and future risks.

 The vast majority of the Dancap real estate portfolio is now comprised of co-investments in B-class, US multifamily value-add properties in high-growth cities.
 Our real estate portfolio focuses on US multifamily value-add opportunities because of the strategy’s strong risk-adjusted returns coming from cost-effective CAPEX programs, organic rent growth, stable operating expenses, and strategic exit timing.
-We are a passive limited partner and target a net 15% IRR and 2.0x MOIC over a five year hold for value-add opportunities.
+We are a passive limited partner and target a minimum net 15% IRR and 2.0x MOIC over a five year hold for value-add opportunities.
+A smaller portion of our real estate portfolio holdings are invested in multifamily residential high-rise condo developments in the Greater Toronto Area; we are also a passive limited partner and target a minimum net 20% IRR for new construction developments.

-Source: Pitchbook H2 2022 Global Real Estate Report
+Source: JLL Global Real Estate Outlook 2025

 US Multifamily Cap Rates